lastweek/lastweek.github.io/docs/vmware18/ib.md

 # Learning IB

 ## Q
 - Send: receiver's CPU will be involved?
-I think so..
+A: I think so.
 - Atomic Operations: what exactly does the atomic mean in this context?
 - When a RECV was consumed, will a CQE be generated at receiver side?
 Yes.
 - Actually, what is the purpose of `ib_poll_cq`?
 For sender, it uses this to check if the msg has been sent.
 For receiver, does it use this to check if a msg has been received (cos a RECV WQE has been consumed)?
+A: Understand now.
+- RDMA Write with Immediate Data: according to spec, the remote side will consume a WQE and generate a CQE.
+Will this involve remote CPU?
+A:
+- RPC: SEND or RDMA Write with Immediate, which is better and why?

 ## IB Specification